 - He doesn’t know much about the breed or doesn’t know to offer you advice on taking care of your pup.

 - He doesn’t have complete medical documentation, including puppy’s health history, list of shots the puppy had so far, the medical history of the pup’s parents, as well as their health issue clearances.

 - Isn’t interested in your story and if you are capable of providing the puppy with a loving home.

-- Seems like he is just waiting for you to give him the money and go.
+- It seems like he is just waiting for you to give him the money and go.

-- Has many different litters available at the same time (puppy mill).
+- He has many different litters available at the same time (puppy mill).

-- Doesn’t have both the mother and the father with the litter.
+- He doesn’t have both the mother and the father with the litter.

 3 Little-known facts about the Yorkshire Terrier puppies

 To make sure that the Yorkshire Terrier is the breed that fits your lifestyle, have a look at some little-known facts about the puppies.